skupperproject/skupper-website/input/docs/installation/network-observer.md

 <a id="console"></a>
-# Using the Network console
+# Installing the Skupper Network Observer

 The Network console provides data and visualizations of the traffic flow between sites.